Kutjal: Beliefs

-On the death of a member of the tribe, his or her head is cut off and the trunk placed in a grave in the usual squatting position, and covered up.
+On the death of a member of the tribe, their head is cut off and the trunk placed in a grave in the usual squatting position, and covered up.
 A fire is then lighted on the top, in which the head is roasted; when it is thoroughly charred it is broken up into little bits amongst the hot coals, and the fire is then left to die gradually out.
 The theory is that the spirit rising from the grave to follow the tribe misses its head, and goes groping about to find it; but being bereft of its head, it is of course blind, and therefore, not being able to see the fire, gets burnt.
 This frightens it so terribly that it retires into the grave again with all expedition, and never again presumes to attempt a renewal of social intercourse with the human denizens of this world.